AdaCore/training_material/courses/rust_essentials/140_smart_pointers/99_summary.rst

 -  :rust:`Box<T>`

-   -  Moves data from the stack to the heap for flexible storage
+  -  Allocates on the heap for flexible storage

-   -  Enables recursive data structures with fixed-size pointer
+  -  Enables recursive data structures

+    -  Using fixed-size pointers

 -  :rust:`Deref`

-   -  Treats smart pointers like references for cleaner code
+  -  Treats smart pointers like references

+    -  Creating cleaner code

-   -  Uses coercion to access inner values with no runtime cost
+  -  Uses coercion to access inner values

+    -  with no runtime cost

+-  **User-defined smart pointers**

--  :rust:`Drop`
+  -  implement :rust:`Deref` and :rust:`Drop` for custom behaviors

-   -  Automatic deallocation when variables go out of scope

-   -  Use :rust:`std::mem::drop` for manual, early resource cleanup

 -  :rust:`Rc<T>`

   -  Allows multiple parts of a program to own the same data

   -  Avoids expensive cloning by reusing the same heap allocation